-Zingers, breakouts and burns: What to watch in the debates
+Breakouts, burns and zingers: What to watch in Dem debates

 But Trump has dominated the political conversation since that escalator ride four years ago, and he loathes being upstaged.
 It’s worth asking: Will he tweet during the debates?
 And if he does, will NBC and the moderators ignore him or respond in real time?

-It’s hard to commit to anything in advance, but NBC News executive Rashida Jones said the focus will be on the candidates and the issues.
+NBC News executive Rashida Jones said the focus will be on the candidates and the issues.

 “Beyond that, it has to rise to a certain level,” she said.

-During the first debate, Trump will be on Air Force One on his way to the Group of 20 summit in Osaka, Japan.
+During Wednesday’s debate, Trump will be on Air Force One on his way to the Group of 20 summit in Osaka, Japan.
 The plane’s cable televisions are usually turned to Fox News, which is not hosting the debates.
-For the second debate, he will be beginning meetings at the G-20.
+For the second debate, Trump will be beginning meetings at the G-20.

+Trump told Fox Business Network on Wednesday that he’d watch because “it’s part of my life” but that “It just seems very boring. … That’s a very unexciting group of people.”

-Associated Press writer Zeke Miller and AP Media Writer David Bauder contributed to this report.
+Associated Press writers Zeke Miller and Alexandria Jaffe and AP Media Writer David Bauder contributed to this report.

 Follow Kellman on Twitter at http://www.twitter.com/APLaurieKellman